Chap 22 The Climax at

 but Dick personally ordered them grounded, until his severely wounded

-Zima was another.
+Zima, was another.
 The man shot in the stomach, Willie Carson, was

 another.
 All three men would likely have died had Dick not taken the